MAINE FALLS TO MERCYHURST, 5-2

-Senior forward Jennie Gallo had two goals for the Black Bears
+Senior forward Jennie Gallo scores twice for Black Bears

 ORONO, Maine -- The University of Maine Women's Ice Hockey team dropped a 5-2 decision to #3 Mercyhurst Saturday afternoon at Alfond Arena.
 Maine drops to 2-1-0 on the season while Mercyhurst improves to 3-0-0.
 Maine's Brittany Ott (St. Clair Shores, Mich.) set a new school record for saves in a game as she made 69 stops against the Lakers.
 Senior Jennie Gallo (Castlegar, British Columbia) tallied a pair of goals for the Black Bears.